Scroll down

 Access to Work will need to assess how a member of staff’s condition affects the way they can or will do their job, which may include arranging an independent holistic workplace assessment.
 This will be with a specialist for an objective analysis of how the member of staff’s condition will affect their ability to do a job.
 This will either be carried out online or in person.
 Access to Work will not fund costs of diagnosis for conditions or disabilities.

-Access to Work will then write all those named on the application including the employee, the manager, and the Inclusion, Health and Wellbeing team (if the email address for the IHW team has been included on the application), with the suggested alterations, adaptions, or equipment to enable the member of staff to carry out their role.
+Access to Work will then write all those named on the application including the employee, the manager, and the Inclusion team (if the accesstowork@uhb.nhs.uk email address was included on the application), with the suggested alterations, adaptions, or equipment to enable the member of staff to carry out their role.

-Employers have a legal responsibility to make adequate provision for disabled people present on their premises under legislation including:
+Employers have a legal responsibility to make adequate provision for disabled people present on their premises including:

 • Building (Fourth Amendment) Regulations, 1985